 We need core stability to support the structure during movement as well.

 Your focus needs to be on your training!
-Regardless of what muscle you’re trying to work, the core is no different.
+The core is no different regardless of what muscle you’re trying to work.

 To do this effectively, we need what is called intra-abdominal pressure.
 The ability to get your navel in toward your spine.
 Really drawing the stomach helps the deeper muscles like the TVA function correctly.